Composition

 It spotlights many images seen in other state seals and flags like the goddess Liberty, Phrygian cap, and bald eagle, among others.

-An original version of the flag was adopted in 1788, but the current iteration was officially adopted April 2, 1901.
+An original version of the flag was adopted in 1788 and the current iteration was officially adopted April 2, 1901.
+In 2020, the motto E pluribus unum was added to the seal.

 The New York flag features a field of deep blue charged with the state coat of arms, centered.